evanwill/hello-arduino-b/content/0-prep.md

 Get started:

 - Visit the [Arduino Web Editor](https://create.arduino.cc/editor) and set up an account (or log in).
 - [Install the Arduino Create Agent](https://create.arduino.cc/getting-started/plugin/welcome) following their walk through instructions.
+You will need admin privileges on your computer!
 - View [Web Editor Docs](https://docs.arduino.cc/cloud/web-editor/tutorials/getting-started/getting-started-web-editor) for more info and tutorials!

 *Note:* the documentation is a bit of a maze, seems to be undergoing some updates and rearrangement.
 It is easiest to use the links built into the [Web Editor](https://create.arduino.cc/editor) to find help.
-Chromebook's are supported in the newest version, which isn't clear from documentation--and you do not need the old paid app version.
+Chromebooks **are** supported in the newest version, which isn't clear from documentation--and you do not need the old paid app version!